Menlo Park, CA &

 My past experience includes working with elementary and middle school students, low-income single mothers, as well as with highly resourced families experiencing divorce, separation, substance abuse, mental health crises, financial stress or co-parenting conflict.

 I've been married for over 30 years, and have three mostly-grown children - 25 is the new 18.
 Over the years, I've attended more than my share of soccer games, piano recitals, IEP's and traffic court appearances.
 My kids also have attended private and public school, and I can speak to the benefits of each.

-As a licensed clinical social worker, with a faith-based background, I am trained to consider the entire family system and environmental factors when working with clients.
-In other words, maybe it isn't you.
-Maybe it IS them.
+As an LCSW, with a faith-based background, I am trained to consider the entire family system and environmental factors when working with clients.

-As an objective empathetic listener and advocate, I work with my clients to untangle the confusing and conflicting messages coloring their view of themselves and their inner well-being.
-With younger teens, I use the power of play to unlock their thoughts and feelings.
+As an objective empathetic listener and advocate, I work with my clients to untangle the confusing and conflicting messages coloring their view of themselves and their sense of well-being.

 --The University of Michigan, A.B., English Language and Literature, 1983

 --The University of California, Hastings College of the Law, J.D., 1990

 --Colorado C.S.W. #099266365